Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 \subsection{Adjacent corners}

-Let us now consider the case when two corners of angles $\theta_1$ and $\theta_2$ are adjacent, as illustrated in Fig.~\ref{fig:two-corners}(a).
+We now consider the case where two corners of angles $\theta_1$ and $\theta_2$, \red{not complementary $\theta_1+\theta_2<2\pi$,} are adjacent, as illustrated in Fig.~\ref{fig:two-corners}(a).
 There will be a new subleading corner term for mutual measures between $A_1$ and $A_2$: